Howard Lake Fire Department

 Medical situations account for the most calls.
 Fire department members also are responsible for running the Howard Lake Ambulance.

-The Howard Lake Fire Department may have up to 30 members, and of these, there are currently 24 emergency medical technicians.
+The Howard Lake Fire Department currently has 29 members, and of these, 21 are certified emergency medical technicians.
 Members are expected to respond to calls seven days a week and 24 hours a day,

 Required training for all new members include Firefighter One Training and a 120-hour Emergency Medical Technician class.
 Besides this training, there are two meetings monthly: a business meeting and a training meeting.
 There are also many other training opportunities members are encouraged to attend, including fire schools, medical conferences, specialized training, and other mandatory and voluntary classes.